Updated June 22, 2026·10 min read

 Key Insights

-- Velocity scored highest for voice fidelity and sustained on-brand output across 6 channels in blind testing.
+• Velocity scored highest for voice fidelity and sustained on-brand output across tested channels, with the workflow extending beyond writing into publishing and analytics.

-- Brand Agents that ingest real posts and build persistent voice profiles outperform tone-label systems (Brand Agent).
+• Brand Identities that ingest real posts and build persistent voice profiles outperform tone-label systems (Brand Agent).

 Why does most AI content sound nothing like your brand?